 |Price – Can be found for $129||Steam wand/tube gets dirty easily|

 |Self-steamed Milk and Foam|

 Arguably the biggest thing going for the De’Longhi is its favorable price point.
-For the emerging coffee enthusiast looking to advance their skills or the barista on a budget (those coffee tips only go so far) this machine combines quality with budget.
-Google ranks the De’Longhi #5 for best espresso machines under $200 and several other sources have ranked the device among the top rated espresso machines under $200.
+For the emerging coffee enthusiast looking to advance their skills or the barista on a budget (those coffee tips only go so far), this machine combines quality with a budget.
+Google ranks the De’Longhi #5 for best espresso machines under $200 and several other sources have ranked the device among the top-rated espresso machines under $200.

 Best Place to Catch a Deal

 Where can you get your hands on this model for the holidays this year?
 If you plan on shopping around to find the best deal, you have plenty of options.
 Here is a breakdown of the prices from around the web:

 |Best Buy||$126.99 (For the latest prices and discounts, check here)|

 |Amazon||$126.99 (For the latest prices and discounts, check here)|

 |De’Longhi||$149.95 (For the latest prices and discounts, check here)|

 |eBay||$89.99 – $130 (For the latest prices and discounts, check here)|